DeNepo/databases/isolate/week-1/EXERCISES.md

     Country IN('Argentina', 'Brazil', 'Canada', 'Chile', 'USA');
 ```
 </details>
-<details><summary>Show the number of customers who do not live in Argentina, Brazil, Canada, Chile and USA</summary>
+<details><summary>26.
+Show the number of customers who do not live in Argentina, Brazil, Canada, Chile and USA</summary>

 ```sql
 SELECT